waikato-datamining/image-dataset-converter-plantcv/plugins/pcv-fill-holes.md

-# find-tips
+# pcv-fill-holes

 * accepts: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData
-* generates: idc.api.ObjectDetectionData
+* generates: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData

-Finds tips in a skeletonized image and forwards them as object detection annotations.
+Flood fills holes in a binary image.
 A binary image is required.
 You can use the 'grayscale-to-binary' for the conversion.

 ```
-usage: find-tips [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+usage: pcv-fill-holes [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                 [-N LOGGER_NAME]
+                      [-N LOGGER_NAME] [--skip]

-Finds tips in a skeletonized image and forwards them as object detection
-annotations.
+Flood fills holes in a binary image.
 A binary image is required.
-You can use the 'grayscale-to-binary'
+You can use
-for the conversion.
+the 'grayscale-to-binary' for the conversion.

 options:
   -h, --help            show this help message and exit